-- by completing, dating and signing your proxy card and returning it in the enclosed postage-paid envelope; - voting online by following the instructions on your notice of availability of proxy materials, proxy or voting instruction card; or - by written ballot at the meeting.
+- by completing, dating and signing your proxy card and returning it in the enclosed postage-paid envelope; - · voting online by following the instructions on your notice of availability of proxy materials, proxy or voting instruction card; or - · by written ballot at the meeting.

 Your shares will be voted as you indicate.
-If you return a proxy card but you do not indicate your voting preferences, then the proxies named on the proxy card will vote your shares for all of the directors nominated, and for approval of the other items before the meeting.
+If you return a proxy card but you do not indicate your voting preferences, then the proxies named on the proxy card will vote your shares for all of the directors nominated, for a vote on executive compensation every year, and for approval of the other items before the meeting.
 Should any other matter requiring a vote of stockholders arise, the stockholders confer upon the proxies discretionary authority to vote the shares represented by such proxy on any such other matter in accordance with their best judgment.
 All of the proxies are our officers.